JavierAntoran/pictocatcher/README.md

 Open the android directory with AndroidStudio.
- Change the address in [SendCaptureActivity.java:169](https://github.com/JavierAntoran/pictocatcher/blob/cdab6297b9999287ec161edc189b0e7bee0674a0/android/pictocatcher/app/src/main/java/es/unizar/cps/cav/pictocatcher/SendCaptureActivity.java#L169) to the adress and port where you are running the server.
+ Change the address in [SendCaptureActivity.java:169](https://github.com/JavierAntoran/pictocatcher/blob/cdab6297b9999287ec161edc189b0e7bee0674a0/android/pictocatcher/app/src/main/java/es/unizar/cps/cav/pictocatcher/SendCaptureActivity.java#L169) to the address and port where you are running the server.
   You are ready to build the application and run it on an Android phone.